Latest News Report (translated from original in Greek)

 On the 13th March, 1979, the ERM, European Exchange Rate Mechanism was founded, with the intention of reducing exchange rate volatility in Europe and bringing the countries closer to economic union.
 The UK did not join at that point, as that was just after the ‘Winter of discontent’ and our economy was in pieces.
 We did however join the ERM in October 1990, but this was to prove catastrophic for the UK, it led to us being plunged in to a recession that lasted for 5 quarters, which was then followed by months without any growth, until one day, on the 16th September 1992, known as ‘Black Wednesday’ our currency was under attack by speculators, the Chancellor Norman Lamont doubled interest rates and was then left with no alternative but to leave the ERM.

 The first part of Germany’s plan was to champion the accession of Turkey as a European Union trading partner in 1995.
-This would allow Turkey to trade freely with Europe, without joining, but also, without being restricted by EU bureaucracy.
+This would allow Turkey to trade freely with Europe, without joining, this would give Germany a source of cheap goods and manufacturing, but also, without being restricted by EU bureaucracy, Turkey had a trading advantage over the European states.
 This was to become a major factor in the decline of many industries in southern Europe.

 The Euro was introduced as an electronic currency on the 1st January 1999, with physical currency coming in to circulation on the 1st January 2002.
 This was good for Europe wasn’t it?